-Hiking with your dog is a great way to explore new places!
-If you love nature and relish a break from the crowds, make time to hit a pet friendly trail on your next vacation!
+Hiking with your dogs is a great way to explore new places!
+If you love nature and relish a break from the crowds, make time to hit a pet friendly trail or two on your next vacation.

 Why Go Hiking With Dogs?